 When Beltane draws hot and bothered to the fore, we witches celebrate a Greater Sabbat that is certainly the most juicy and delicious of them all.
-This year the solar date of Beltane falls on May 5th, 2017.
-That is when we reach 15 degrees Taurus on our journey around the sun, which typically falls during the first week of May.
+Beltane peaks in the Northern Hemisphere when we reach 15 degrees Taurus on our journey around the sun, which typically falls during the first week of May.

 We call Beltane a “Greater” Sabbat because it is the apex of the spring season.
 This is high tide of the season of fertility, and everyone is twitterpated, bursting with lusty motivation, passion and burning desire to do…something or someone.
 Most of the witches I know are ravenously plowing the fields of their gardens…others ravenously, well…you know. <winks>

 This is our celebration of union, the sacred marriage of Goddess and God, and the heiros gamos that creates the Universe. ²Beltane is the wedding, and in my Wheel of the Year thealogy, I recognize how it rests in the balance across from Samhain, and is the happy, joyous moment that keeps the mournful dearth of the funeral in equal measure.

 In my post: Samhain – The Poison and the Antidote, I wrote:

 “Consider the Wheel of the Year as a system of teaching a balance between the polarities.
 Each Sabbat has aspects that are medicine to cure what ails us, and other aspects that can feel like the poisoned pill, so hard to swallow.
 Yet, the antidote to cure us at one sabbat can be distilled from the poison of the sabbat on the opposite side of the wheel.
 One Samhain/Beltane polarity can be described as reverence and mirth.”